seanwhs/Tutorials/react/Async-JS.md

 ## Event Loop → Async Evolution → Fetch → React Concurrency

-This document describes not just how JavaScript *looks*, but how it **actually executes work across time** in real runtime environments.
+This document describes not just how JavaScript *looks*, but how it **actually executes work across time in real runtime environments**.

 ---